martinsumner/riak_kv/docs/ReplicationGuide.md

 - All other checks should normally set to 0;
   - `ttaaefs_allcheck`, `ttaaefs_hourcheck`, `ttaaefs_daycheck` - these are checks where the time range is hard-coded.
 The `ttaaefs_nocheck` and `ttaaefs_rangecheck` are legacy settings that solved problems that existed prior to the introduction of `ttaaefs_autocheck`.

+### Tuning checks - the maximum results limit

 With o(10bn) keys in a cluster, there are 10K keys and clocks to be compared for every segment ID with a delta.
-To reduce the cost of fetching and comparing keys in the `clock_compare` stage, the number of segments to be compared each loop is controlled using:
+To reduce the cost of fetching and comparing keys in the `clock_compare` stage, the number of segments to be compared each loop is constrained by a maximum results limit.
+This maximum results list is used at all phases of the exchange to reduce the scope of comparisons.
+The maximum results limit is calculated from:

 - `ttaaefs_maxresults = <max_results>`;
   - The number of segments to be compared each loop.